-On my second day from Amman I decided to take a day trip to the Dead Sea.
-My other option was Jerash- an amazing, well preserved Roman City, but I didn’t fancy trekking around an ancient site in the heat particularly as I’m off to Petra next.
+On my second day in Amman I decided to take a day trip to the Dead Sea.
+My other option was Jerash- an amazing, well preserved Roman City, but I didn’t fancy trekking around an ancient site in the heat.
 After a stressful month or so at work I felt the healing properties of the mineral rich Dead Sea was exactly what I needed.

 I’d read online that a lot of five star hotels offer day passes however I couldn’t find out much online about the current prices and offerings.
 After e-mailing, the Hilton replied saying they don’t offer day passes, and none of the others replied in time.
 However, I saw a tweet from the Marriott offering a day pass for 30 JD.
 Bearing in mind the public beach is 20JD I didn’t think this was too bad and so decided to go there for better facilities and options regarding cocktails – yep that’s how my mind works!

 Although busy it wasn’t crammed full of people.
 I walked straight past the family pool (screaming kids err no thanks) and onto another which was playing music but I couldn’t see any spare sunbeds.
 I did arrive relatively late – around 12.30.
 I walked further along to the infinity pool which still had plenty of spare sunbeds and so plonked myself down on one.